 History of French Country Architecture

-French country architecture and decor have experienced many surges in popularity, and continue to inspire homebuilders and interior decorators today.
-In fact, French country style's distressed woods, neutral color palettes, and farmhouse inspiration align with today's incredibly popular modern farmhouse decorating trends.
+French country architecture and decor have experienced many surges in popularity, and they continue to inspire homebuilders and interior decorators today.
+In fact, French country style's distressed woods, neutral color palettes, and farmhouse inspiration align with today's popular modern farmhouse decorating trends.

 Must-Have Design Elements

 French country architecture and design draw inspiration from nature.
 Accordingly, French country homes tend to blend in with their surroundings.
 Some distinguishing characteristics of French country architecture and style include: